virtUOS/kiwi/README.md

 ## Community contributions

-This app uses the following streamlit community libraries:
+This app uses the following Streamlit community libraries:

-- [streamlit-cookies-manager](https://github.com/ktosiek/streamlit-cookies-manager): to handle access cookies and user roles.
+- [streamlit-cookies-manager](https://github.com/ktosiek/streamlit-cookies-manager): Handles access cookies and user roles.
-- [streamlit-float](https://github.com/bouzidanas/streamlit-float): allows to float streamlit containers to make the interface more flexible.
-Special thanks to its creator, bouzidanas, on the streamlit forums for all the help.
+- [streamlit-float](https://github.com/bouzidanas/streamlit-float): Allows floating Streamlit containers to make the interface more flexible.
+Special thanks to its creator, bouzidanas, on the Streamlit forums for all the help.